dennisephraim/ymau-training-platform/README.md

 # YMAU Training Platform

-A modern video-based training platform built for the Yale Model African Union (YMAU), designed to deliver structured online courses with enforced completion tracking and certificate generation.
+A modern video-based training platform built for the Yale Model African Union (YMAU), designed to deliver structured online courses with enforced completion tracking, assessments, and certificate generation.

 ---